apache/fury/docs/guide/java_object_graph_guide.md

 ### Deserialize un-exited classes.

-Fury support deserializing unexisted classes, this feature can be enabled by `FuryBuilder#withDeserializeUnExistClassEnabled(true)`.
+Fury support deserializing Unexisted classes, this feature can be enabled by `FuryBuilder#deserializeUnexistedClass(true)`.
 When enabled, and metadata sharing enabled, Fury will store the deserialized data of this type in a lazy subclass of Map.
 By using the lazy map implemented by Fury, the rebalance cost of filling map during deserialization can be avoided, which further improves performance.
 If this data is sent to another process and the class exists in this process, the data will be deserialized into the object of this type without losing any information.

-If metadata sharing is not enabled, the new class data will be skipped and a UnExistedSkipClass stub object will be returned.
+If metadata sharing is not enabled, the new class data will be skipped and a UnexistedSkipClass stub object will be returned.

 ## Migration